mpartipilo/tikatours_src/data/extracted/content/regions/regions/guria/index.en.md

-Other historic places of interest include the Gurieli Church and Palace, the artificial caves of Khoreti and Gaguri, Bukistsikhe Castle, Goraberejouli Castle and Church, Upper Erketi Church, and the Udabno Monastery Complex and the Shemokmedi Monastery, one of the biggest cultural\-educational centers in the region.
+Other historic places of interest include the Gurieli Church and Palace, the artificial caves of Khoreti and Gaguri, Bukistsikhe Castle, Goraberejouli Castle and Church, Upper Erketi Church, and the Udabno Monastery Complex and the Shemokmedi Monastery, one of the biggest cultural-educational centers in the region.

 For tourists seeking a place to relax and unwind, Guria has a number of popular health resorts, perfect for a rejuvenating break away.
 Nabeghlavi resort is particularly